EmilFilip/Mars-Rover/README.md

 Mars Rover Exercise
 Please prepare a solution in C# for the following problem.
-You can follow any development methodology you wish for this.
-The interviewer will be interested in the following
 -	Understanding of the problem and approach
 -	Code design and architecture
 -	Unit testing